farski/awholenother.com/_posts/2020-06-20-boolean-parameters-in-cloudformation.md

       ObjectLockEnabled: !Ref BucketObjectLockEnabled
 ```

-It's worth noting that the `AllowedValues` in the previous example are actual YAML `bool` values.
+It’s worth noting that the `AllowedValues` in the previous example are actual YAML `bool` values.
 They are being coerced to strings in the context of the parameter, and then the string value is being coerced back to a `Boolean` at the resource property.
 This method is **not** sneakily creating a real boolean parameter.
 Using string literals in the parameter list behaves the same way, and probably makes what is actually happening more obvious.

 ```yaml
 # This way works, too, with one less coercion